BBillot/hypothalamus_seg/README.md

 manual installation.

 - Cuda-10.0 can be downloaded from [here](https://developer.nvidia.com/cuda-10.0-download-archive?target_os=Linux&target_arch=x86_64&target_distro=Ubuntu&target_version=1604&target_type=runfilelocal).
-Again we recommend to use the runfile installation.
+Again, we recommend to use the runfile installation.
 Guidelines on how to install Cuda-10.0 are explained in details in [this document](https://developer.download.nvidia.com/compute/cuda/10.0/Prod/docs/sidebar/CUDA_Quick_Start_Guide.pdf).
 You can check if the installation was successful by typing `nvidia-smi` in a command line.